resotto/gochk/README.md

 I appreciate your help.

-First, please write your issue(proposal) in [gochk issues](https://github.com/resotto/gochk/issues).
+First, please write your issue(proposal) in [Gochk issues](https://github.com/resotto/gochk/issues).

 Secondly, you must have the following tools and settings on your IDE: